basebin/simengine/README.md

 This runs:
 - `cargo check` for compilation
 - `cargo test` for unit and integration tests
-- `cargo fmt --check` for code formatting
+- `cargo fmt --check` for code formatting (prompts to auto-fix if issues found)
 - `cargo clippy` for linting with warnings as errors

 ## Conventional Commits